-Session 1 Introduction to Environmental and Occupation Health Dates March 28th, March 29th, 2022 Session Description Environmental health addresses all the physical, chemical, and biological factors external to a person.
+Session 1 Introduction to Environmental and Occupation Health Dates March 18th, and 19th 2024 Session Description Environmental health addresses all the physical, chemical, and biological factors external to a person.
 The natural environment presents a rich variety of hazards to human health (chemical, physical and biological) to which human activities have added more hazards (i.e. urbanization, pesticides, toxic waste).
 Environmental and occupational health sciences aim at studying the health consequences of human-environment interaction and reducing human health risks.
 This session serves as a general introduction through which students can learn about the complex and multi-disciplinary field of environmental and occupational health sciences.
 Looking in particular at the case of hazardous chemicals and air pollution, the course will raise issues of science, regulation and policy and how they interact with one another.
-Session Structure Introduction to environmental and occupational health, Pauline Rousseau Gueutin, Ehesp Hazardous chemicals: Health risks and international regulation, Guillaume Deledalle, SICADAE Air pollution: Ambient air and indoor air, Bénédicte Jacquemin, INSERM Duration 9 hours Training methods Lecture, case study, group work
+This session will introduce the process of climate change to the students.
+Session Structure Climate Fresk (several facilitators) Hazardous chemicals: Health risks and international regulation, Johanna Berneron, ANSES Air pollution: Ambient air and indoor air, Bénédicte Jacquemin, INSERM Duration 9 hours Training methods Lecture, workshop, case study, group work